 Stand up paddleboard on Moraine Lake

-Even though you can drive right up to the lake, it’s not as easy as it used to be just a few years ago.
-An insane amount of visitors and traffic, seasonal closure of the road, limited parking spots and rules implemented by Parks Canada are all important things to consider before visiting.
+Even though you were able to drive right up to the lake, it’s not as easy as it used to be.
+An insane amount of visitors and traffic, seasonal closure of the road, and rules implemented by Parks Canada are all important things to consider before visiting.

 Now it’s time to show you all the tips for visiting Moraine Lake.